gsoft-inc/sg-eslint/README.md

 ### Non React App

-Install the recommended ESLint configuration packages with your favorite package manager.
+First, install the recommended ESLint configuration packages with your favorite package manager.

 With NPM: